brookinsconsulting/ezxajax_classattributes/doc/readme.txt

  Features
 ************
-The Xajax ClassAttributes extension allows you to add class attributes to a content class without the need of a page refresh.
+The Xajax ClassAttributes extension allows you to add class attributes to a content class or reorder class attributes without the need of a page refresh.
 It is especially useful when editing large content classes.

  Usage